miticollo/poc-anfora/README.md

 To run WDA app it is necessary to trust your developer account in Settings > General > Device Management (or Profiles on some iDevices).
 So to do this you must be quick mainly after the app is installed when compilation is not still finished you can trust your developer account.
 If you don't do that on time script will fail.<br/>
-If you prefer you can sideload the [blank-app](https://github.com/miticollo/blank-app) with [Sideloadly](https://sideloadly.io/) with the same account that you will use for WDA app.
+If you prefer you can sideload the [blank-app](https://github.com/miticollo/blank-app/releases/latest) with the same account that you will use for WDA app.
 In this way you can trust developer without any time problems.

 ## How to run
-1. On iOS/iPadOS 16 real devices require enabling developer mode.
+1. On iOS 16 real devices require enabling developer mode.
    After plug the iPhone run [`idevicedevmodectl`](https://github.com/libimobiledevice/libimobiledevice/blob/master/tools/idevicedevmodectl.c)
    ```shell
    idevicedevmodectl -d enable